It’s official. After countless rumors and leaks for months, Samsung’s next generation of Galaxy S devices is finally here.

 Battery wise, Samsung is including a 4000mAh battery on the regular S20, a slightly larger 4500mAh battery on the S20 Plus, and a 5000mAh battery on the S20 Ultra.
 You will also get up to 16GB of RAM on the S20 Ultra.

 So yes, that’s the new Galaxy S20 line.
-Samsung is taking pre-orders for the devices today, with shipments expected to happen on March 6.
+Samsung is taking pre-orders for the devices later this month, with shipments expected to happen on March 6.
 The regular S20 will be avialable in Cosmic Gray, Cloud Blue, and Cloud Pink, while the S20 Plus will be available in Cosmic Gray, Cloud Blue, Cosmic Black, and the S20 Utlra will be in Cosmic Gray, and Cosmic Black.
 The regular S20 will be available starting at $999, the S20+ will be available for $1,199, and lastly the S20 Ultra will be available for $1,399.